Th3Nathan/Old_Portfolio_Site/optim/views/readme.md

     items[i].style.left = items[i].basicLeft + 100 * phase + 'px';
   }

+`
 Originally, 200 moving pizzas were created, but only about 40 will ever be displayed.
-I changed it to 40 to trim unnecessary processing. document.addEventListener('DOMContentLoaded', function() {
+I changed it to 40 to trim unnecessary processing.
+Markup ` document.addEventListener('DOMContentLoaded', function() {
   var cols = 8;
   var s = 256;